 Who will write Doctor Who series 13?

-Series showrunner Chris Chibnall has confirmed he’ll be back in charge for Jodie Whittaker’s third series, following earlier rumours that he might leave the sci-fi drama behind.
+Series showrunner Chris Chibnall has confirmed he’ll be back in charge for Jodie Whittaker’s third series and final series, following earlier rumours that he might leave the sci-fi drama behind.

 “I do know I’m coming back for a third season,” Chibnall said.
 “Yeah, absolutely.”